Likelihood Analysis of Supersymmetric SU(5) GUTs: Implementations of Constraints and Analysis Procedure

 \subsection{Sampling procedure}

 As discussed in the previous Section, the SUSY SU(5) GUT model we study has 7 parameters: $m_{1/2}$, $m_5$, $m_{10}$, $m_{H_u}$, $m_{H_d}$, $A_0$ and $\tb$.
 The ranges of these parameters that we scan in our analysis are listed in Table~\ref{tab:ranges}.
 The quoted negative values actually correspond to negative values of $m^2_5, m^2_{10}, m^2_{H_u}$ and $m^2_{H_d}$: for convenience, we use the notation ${\rm sign}(m^2) \times \sqrt{|m^2|} \to m$.
 The negative values of $m_5$ and $m_{10}$ that are included in the scans may be compatible with early-Universe cosmology \cite{eglos}, and yield acceptable tachyon-free spectra.
-In the portions of the scans with negative values of $m_{H_u}$ and $m_{H_d}$, although the effect of the top quark Yukawa coupling in the renormalization group equations is important, it may not be the dominant mechanism for generating electroweak symmetry breaking.
+In the portions of the scans with negative values of $m_{H_u}$ and $m_{H_d}$, although the effect of the top quark Yukawa coupling in the renormalization group equations is important, it may not be the mechanism responsible for generating electroweak symmetry breaking, since $m_{H_u}$ and $m_{H_d}$ are negative already at the input scale.

 We sample this parameter space using {\tt MultiNest v2.18}~\cite{multinest}, dividing the 7-dimensional parameter space into 108 boxes, as also described in Table~\ref{tab:ranges}.
+This has two advantages: it enables us to run {\tt MasterCode} on many nodes in parallel, and it enables us to probe more efficiently for local features in the likelihood function.
 For each box, we choose a prior such that 80\% of the sample has a flat distribution within the nominal range, while 20\% of the sample is in normally-distributed tails outside the box.
 Our resultant total sample overlaps smoothly between boxes, avoiding any spurious features at the box boundaries.
 The total number of points in our sample is $\sim 125 \times 10^6$, of which $\sim 8 \times 10^6$ have $\Delta \chi^2 < 10$.